 1. Procedures for Requesting Access to Records or Other Information from DoD Components

-- The requesting organization should contact the DoD IG at email@example.com to obtain an point of contact (POC), and should provide the POC the following information in writing; electronic mail is acceptable:
+- The requesting organization should contact the DoD IG at firstname.lastname@example.org to obtain a point of contact (POC), and should provide the POC the following information in writing; electronic mail is acceptable:

 - Objective(s) of the audit service.